saurav6422/Chat-with-data/README.md

 - `model_3` : Trained model.
 - `tokenizer_3` : Tokens.
 - `assets` : assets for the website.
-- `dataset` : contains the queries.csv used as label loader
+- `dataset` : contains the queries.csv used as label loader.

 ## Example Queries